Git Hooks

 Setting Up Git Hooks with Husky

-Husky is the de facto standard for managing Git hooks in JavaScript projects:
+is the de facto standard for managing Git hooks in JavaScript projects:

 Installation